 Recycling is a central lever of the circular economy in the construction industry.
 Especially in concrete demolition, building gutting and special demolition, large volumes of mineral materials arise that can be transferred as secondary raw materials back into high-value applications.
 Success hinges on the combination of careful planning, selective deconstruction, and suitable demolition tool technology.
-Hydraulic solutions from Darda GmbH — such as concrete demolition shears or hydraulic splitters — support clean demolition separation and pave the way for efficient processing into quality-assured recycled construction material.
+Hydraulic solutions from Darda GmbH – such as concrete demolition shears or hydraulic splitters – support clean demolition separation and pave the way for efficient processing into quality-assured recycled construction material.
+Consistent separation at source typically outperforms late-stage cleaning in both material quality and cost efficiency.

-Definition: What is meant by recycling
+Definition: What is meant by recycling?

 Recycling is the material recovery of waste into new products or building materials.
 In the context of construction and deconstruction, this primarily covers mineral fractions such as concrete, masonry, natural stone and asphalt.
-The aim is to replace primary raw materials, conserve landfill capacity and reduce environmental impacts — especially greenhouse-gas emissions and the carbon footprint.
+The aim is to replace primary raw materials, conserve landfill capacity and reduce environmental impacts – especially greenhouse-gas emissions and the carbon footprint.
 Quality-assured recycling differentiates between reuse, high-grade recycling and downcycling.
 The decisive factor is the purity of the arising material streams: the more precisely separation is performed during deconstruction, the higher the subsequent application quality of the recovered materials.
+In many projects, RC is used as a short form for recycled concrete or recycled aggregates, which are produced to defined specifications for reliable use in construction.

 Recycling in concrete demolition: from selective deconstruction to high-quality RC material